docupike/docs/docs/user/basics/classes.md

     Use the object class `Person` to document address data, telephone numbers and e-mail addresses.

 Since you can extend and adjust the documentation to your needs, an object class can be whatever you define it to be.
-But i-doit for sure comes with a standard set of object classes that is suited to fit most users' needs.
+But docupike for sure comes with a standard set of object classes that is suited to fit most users' needs.